Digital-Grinnell/rootstalk-issue-workflow/2022-spring/2022-spring-azure.md

 During the coffee break that followed the session I found myself sitting outside with my friend Jackie Brown, a member of the Biology Department (https://www.grinnell.edu/academics/majors-concentrations/biology), who had been in a different breakout session.
 I decided to share with Jackie what I’d just heard and how it had made me feel.
 Somewhat to my surprise he said, “I heard the same thing in my group, and it pissed me off, too.”

-“It’s not as if the college is going to move,” I said.
+“It’s not as if the College is going to move,” I said.

 “They should settle in and get to know the place,” Jackie said.